Aipoly Vision and Tap Tap See do very similar things.

-Note that this isn’t an entirely fair comparison but I did kind of find this funny that it made an effort – but just to show you that it is great if users can help build up the database and it will get better and better.
+Note that this isn’t an entirely fair comparison.
+I did kind of find this funny that it made an effort – but just to show you that it is great.
+But if users can help build up the database it will get better and better.

-Both apps do the job very well – Aipoly Vision has an edge because it is real time so super quick, but it loses some accuracy because of that, Tap Tap See is so descriptive and if it is too general, you take a second photo and it goes even more detailed for you.
+Both apps do the job very well.
+Aipoly Vision has an edge because it is real time.
+That means it is quick.
+But it loses some accuracy because of that.
+Tap Tap See is descriptive and if it is too general, you take a second photo.
+This second photo will go into more detail.
 The cost factor may put some people off, but you can subscribe for 3 months to reduce the cost slightly.

 Other Apps: Be My Eyes

 Other similar apps or apps trying to do similar

 Connects with real people who have volunteered to help.
 It connects a user with the camera so they can ‘see’ the item and describe it to a visually impaired user.
 The video shows users being able to ask things that would